dcsil/lexislabs/team/principles.md

 - Brainstorming sessions are best held in-person as a group.
 - Our deep work environment should be quiet and calm.
 - When we copy code or information from external sources, we must understand what we are copying and attribute it in accordance with university-level guidelines.

+### Project Management

+- We will use Jira as the source of truth for all of our tasks.
+- We will create tickets (Jira issues) for any TODO items determined during our team meetings.
+Each ticket must contain a concrete description of a well-scoped task and be assigned an owner who is responsible for its execution.
+The owner holds the final call on decisions pertaining to the ticket and exclusive write access to relevant assets (code or documents).
+- When creating a ticket, we will fill in the "Due date" and "Story point estimate" fields.
+Team members who are knowledgeable about the task will collectively assign a numerical value ("points") to a ticket based on the expected complexity or workload.
+For our team, we will use the convention of 1 point ≈ 0.5 hours of work.
+Only numbers in the fibonacci sequence are valid story point values.
+- An exception to the rule of assigning story point estimates is **spike tickets**.
+These tickets will be used to describe exploratory work and will not be pointed (assigned points).
+The end result of a spike ticket should be tickets describing implementation work or further spikes.
+- We will visualize our progress with a kanban board.
+To ensure the effectiveness of the board, team members must update their tickets asynchronously based on their progress.
+- We will employ additional tools such as burndown charts to track progress when appropriate.
+- Every code change (pull request) must belong to a ticket.

 ## Task Division and Member Responsibilities